electrode-io/electrode-native/docs/cli/create-api-impl.md

+## `ern create-api-impl <api>`
+#### Description
-**Creates an API implementation for Native <-> MiniApp communication**
+* Create an implementation skeleton project for a specified API

-This command can be used to kickstart the native or JS implementation of an `API`, by generating a skeleton project.
-You can then just fill in the gaps with your implementation !

-You might or might not be the author of the `API` that you are planning to implement, but in any case a pre-requisite of generating an `API` implementation is to have an `API` to create an implementation for.
+**Note** This command does not require that you are the author of the API that you are planning to implement, but it requires that the API has been created first.

-If you haven't created an `API` yet, you'll need to do that first before jumping into implementation.
-You can create an `API` using the `ern create-api` command.

-### Command
+#### Syntax

-#### `ern create-api-impl <api>`
+`ern create-api-impl <api>`

-This will create an implementation skeleton project for the given API.

-The name of the implementation will mirror the name of the `api` package, with the `-impl` suffix added to it.
-For example, `ern create-api-impl react-native-weather-api`, will generate an implementation project named `react-native-weather-api-impl`.
-Running this command without specifying a platform (native v.s js in the case of this command), will prompt for platform selection.

-#### `ern create-api-impl <api> --nativeOnly/-n`
+**Options**

+`--nativeOnly/-n`

-Will generate an implementation skeleton project for a native implementation of the `api`.
+* Generate an implementation skeleton project for a native implementation of the API

-#### `ern create-api-impl <api> --jsOnly/-j`
+`--jsOnly/-j`

-Will generate an implementation skeleton project for a JavaScript implementation of the `api`
+* Generate an implementation skeleton project for a JavaScript implementation of the API

-#### `ern create-api-impl <api> --outputDirectory/-o <directory>`
+`--outputDirectory/-o <directory>`

-Generate the project in a specific provided output `directory`.
+* Generate the project in a specified output directory
-By default, the project will be generated in a new directory, named as the `api` implementation project, and created at the location the command is run from.
+* **Default**  The project is generated in a new directory named as the API implementation project.
+The new directory is created in the current working directory.

-#### `ern create-api-impl <api> --force/-f`
+`--force/-f`

-Force creation of the `api` implementation project, even if there is already an implementation project in the target directory (it will overwrite it completely).
-Use this flag only if you know what you're doing.
+* Force the creation of an API implementation project
+* **Caution**  If there is already an implementation project in the target directory, the new project will overwrite the existing project completely.
+Use this option only if you are sure that you can overwrite any existing project.

+#### Remarks
+* The name of the implementation mirrors the name of the API package with the `-impl` suffix.
+* If you do not specify a platform (for example, native v.s JavaScript), you are prompted to select a platform.

+#### Related commands
+ `ern create-api` | Create an API

+#### Examples
+`ern create-api-impl react-native-weather-api`
+This example shows how to create an API skeleton project named `react-native-weather-api-impl`.